pyeventsourcing/eventsourcing/README.md

 by constructor parameter.
 Application level encryption is a transcoding option.

-The stored event repository layer allows domain events to be stored in a range of database services, and can optionally makes use of any optimistic concurrency controls the database system may provide.
+The stored event repository layer allows domain events to be stored in a range of database services, and can optionally make use of any optimistic concurrency controls the database system may provide.